 Undergraduates accepted into a Combined Bachelor Master program typically enroll in three graduate courses in their senior year.
 Before enrolling in graduate courses as an undergraduate, a "Permission to Enter a Graduate Course" card (gold card) must be signed by the department, Undergraduate Dean's Office and forwarded to the Graduate Dean’s Office for approval and submission to the Registrar.
 Typically, those three graduate courses taken as a senior are counted toward both the undergraduate and graduate degrees.

-When the student enters the last semester of senior year, it is not necessary for the student to submit a graduate application form to the Graduate Studies Office, but the Program Department must send Graduate Studies the Combined Bachelor - Master Information Form, listing the graduate courses taken as an undergraduate (provided they are graded a “B” or better) which are to be applied toward their graduate program.
+When the student enters the last semester of senior year, it is not necessary for the student to submit a graduate application form to the Graduate Studies Office, but the Program Department must send Graduate Studies the Combined Bachelor - Master Information Form, listing the graduate courses taken as an undergraduate which are to be applied toward their graduate program.
 This should be accompanied by a copy of the student’s undergraduate academic audit.
 The student will then receive a modified/updated acceptance letter indicating their formal admission into their respective graduate program.
-This letter will request a copy of the final official transcript.
-When the final transcript is received and reviewed, the transfer of credit form will be forwarded to the Registrar in order for the graduate courses taken as an undergraduate to be applied toward the master’s degree.
+At the conclusion of the student's undergraduate degree, the Graduate Studies Office will forward the Combined Bachelor/Master form to the Registrar's Office so that appropriate courses will be double-counted towards both degrees.

 For students accepted into Combined Bachelor Master programs during academic year 2009- 2010 and beyond, in most cases, the tuition for the last two courses is covered by the University*.
 After students have registered for their final semester of graduate courses, they must report to the Office of Graduate Studies to complete a tuition remission form.
 This form will be approved by the Dean and forwarded to the Bursar's Office to make the appropriate adjustment to the student's account.